Krakirb/Project_Repository/README.md

 **Likes Fuctioning Completed:**
 - Required ajax to complete (actual agony)
+- Issues with returning a full HTML response
 - Ascynchronus call returing json rather than a page, updating only one thing rather than refreshing
 - Addition and subtracting logic, updating likes count & user liked within database